richyyun/Plex/README.md

 When using direct play in a local network there isn't a ton of overhead, but accessing Plex remotely or using various devices can lead to the need for transcoding (effectively changing the video format on the fly).
 Most CPUs can handle a bit using software, but is highly limited.
 GPUs can use hardware acceleration to transcode streams much more efficiently, so much so that a simple integrated graphics card can handle dozens of streams.
 The first thing to do is to make sure that the iGPU is properly detected in Linux and using the correct drivers (`i915`).
 There are various ways of checking, such as `hwinfo` or `lspci` as well as making sure there are files within `/dev/dri`.
 In addition, some iGPUs may need to be set to `ENABLED` within the BIOS and/or set as the main display adapter especially if there is another dedicated GPU.
 Finally, you may also need to use `modprobe i915` command to actively use the correct driver.

-As of 11/18/23 I cannot get hardware transcoding to work properly.
+11/18/23 I cannot get hardware transcoding to work properly.
 I have the iGPU enabled in the BIOS, the drivers working properly as seen through various ways to check, I have a `/dev/dri` folder with files in them in the local machine, I have:
 - Edited the permissions to `/dev/dri`
 - Made sure to correctly pass the device in the docker container
 - Tried passing it in different ways, tried different versions of the official Plex image as well as the Linuxserver image